Writing a Philosophy Paper

 · Your essay must be typed, double-spaced, with wide margins.
 This will give me plenty of room to write comments on your papers.
 No handwritten essays will be accepted.

-· Do not put your name anywhere on your essay.
-Rather, identify your paper with your student number (not your social security number).
-This will help me grade your papers anonymously.
+· Unless directed otherwise by me, do not put your name anywhere on your essay.
+Rather, identify your paper with your student number.
+This will help me grade your papers blindly (without knowing whose paper it is I’m grading).

 · Do not hand in your paper in a binder, folder, etc. Simply staple the pages together in the upper left corner.